igurvir/PROG30000-Assignment2/README.md

 # API ENDPOINTS CHECKLIST

-**GET /api/images**
+Project Setup and API Integration

+✅ Project Setup: Downloaded the starter project, added it to Git, and committed frequently.

+✅ Imagga API Integration: Signed up for a free Imagga API, integrated it into the ImageHelper.GetTags method, and replaced the placeholders with actual API keys.

+✅ Database Setup: Enabled database support using SQLite.

+API Endpoints and Functionality

+GET /api/images

-Returns all images, paginated (10 per page), ordered by posting date.
+✅ Returns paginated images (10 per page), ordered by posting date.

-**GET /api/images/{id}**
+✅ Includes metadata (totalPages, totalImages) and pagination links.

+GET /api/images/{id}

-Returns the details of a specific image by ID, including the URL, user name, user ID, and tags.
+✅ Returns image details (ID, URL, username, user ID, tags).

-Returns a 404 if the image does not exist.
+✅ Returns 404 Not Found if the image does not exist and 400 Bad Request for invalid ID format.

-**GET /api/images/byTag**
+GET /api/images/byTag

-Returns images filtered by a given tag, paginated (10 per page), and ordered by posting date.
+✅ Returns images filtered by the specified tag, paginated (10 per page), ordered by posting date.

-Returns 404 if no images match the given tag.
+✅ Returns 404 Not Found if no images match the given tag.

-**GET /api/images/populartags**
+GET /api/images/populartags

-Returns the top 5 popular tags based on their frequency of use.
+✅ Returns the top 5 popular tags from the database, ordered by frequency.

-**POST /api/users**
+POST /api/users

-Adds a new user to the database.
+✅ Adds a new user to the database.

-Validates that the user’s email is unique and the required fields are provided.
+✅ Validates that the name is required and the email is unique.

-**POST /api/users/{id}/image**
+POST /api/users/{id}/image

-Adds an image to a specified user and generates tags using ImageHelper.GetTags.
+✅ Adds an image to the specified user's image list.

+✅ Uses ImageHelper.GetTags to generate tags for the image.

-Returns the user’s details, including the last 10 images.
+✅ Returns the user’s details, including the last 10 images.

-**GET /api/users/{id}**
+GET /api/users/{id}

-Retrieves a user's details, including the last 10 images.
+✅ Returns a user object with the last 10 images.

-**GET /api/users/{id}/images**
+GET /api/users/{id}/images

-Returns all images of a given user, paginated (10 per page), ordered by posting date.
+✅ Returns all images for a specified user, paginated (10 per page), ordered by posting date.

-**DELETE /api/users/{id}**
+DELETE /api/users/{id}

-Deletes a user and all their associated image
+✅ Removes the specified user and all associated images.

+Error Handling

+✅ Ensures appropriate error responses for 404 Not Found, 400 Bad Request, etc.

+✅ Provides detailed error messages as per the assignment format.